Traditional hallucinogens include lysergic acid diethylamide (LSD), psilocybin, and mescaline. All are derived from natural products:

 Psilocybin and mescaline are more likely to cause hallucinations.
 When hallucinogenic reactions occur, they usually subside quickly if treated appropriately in a secure setting.
 However, some people (especially after using LSD) remain disturbed and may have a persistent psychotic state.
 Whether drug use has precipitated or uncovered preexisting psychotic potential or can cause this state in previously stable people is unclear.

-Some people, especially long-term or repeat users (particularly of LSD), experience apparent drug effects long after they have stopped drug use.
-These recurrent episodes (flashbacks, hallucinogen persisting perception disorder) are usually visual illusions but can include distortions of virtually any sensation (including self-image or perceptions of time or space) and hallucinations.
+Some people, especially long-term or repeat users (particularly of LSD), experience hallucinogen persistent perception disorder (HPPD) or flashback long after they have stopped drug use.
+In HPPD, the same symptoms from the original drug use occur without the use of the drug.
+These recurrent episodes are usually visual illusions but can include distortions of virtually any sensation (including self-image or perceptions of time or space) and hallucinations.

-Flashbacks can be precipitated by use of marijuana, alcohol, or barbiturates or by stress or fatigue or can occur without apparent reason.
+Flashbacks can be precipitated by use of marijuana, alcohol, barbiturates, stress, fatigue; or it can occur without apparent reason.
 Mechanisms are not known.
 Flashbacks tend to subside within 6 to 12 months, but can recur for years.

-Diagnosis of hallucinogens use is usually made clinically.
+Diagnosis of hallucinogen use is usually made clinically.
 Drug levels are not measured.
 Except for PCP, most hallucinogens are not included in routine urine drug screens Drug Testing Drug testing is done primarily to screen people systematically or randomly for evidence of use of one or more substances with potential for abuse.
-Testing is done in the following: Certain groups... read more .
+Testing may be done in the following: Certain... read more .